Alison Briggs

 The Home For Little Wanderers

 Alison worked for three years at one of the oldest and largest non-profits in Massachusetts.
-Initially she was a direct care worker in the Therapeutic After School Program, where she provided emotional and clinical support to at risk youth.
-She then served as an intern in the family therapy department where she was later hired full time with the In Home Services program.
-She worked to prevent children from long term admission to mental health facilities.
+Initially, she was a direct care worker in the Therapeutic After School Program, where she provided emotional and clinical support to at risk youth.
+She then served as an intern in the family therapy department, where she was later hired full-time with the In-Home Services program.
+She worked to prevent children from long-term admission to mental health facilities.
 Her work here allowed her to see the many different systems that could be involved with a family in crisis.
 She supported clients in legal struggles, medical challenges, and in day to day functioning.
-Her work in inner city Boston, left a lasting impression on her.
-She approaches family law cases as a social worker first and lawyer second in an effort to ensure clients feel heard and supported.
+Her work in inner-city Boston left a lasting impression on her.
+She approaches family law cases as a social worker first and a lawyer second, in an effort to ensure clients feel heard and supported.

 Arizona Department of Child Safety

 Alison moved to Arizona to work as an Investigator in the South Phoenix Office of Child Protective Services (now known as DCS).
-For several month she handled a case load of abuse and neglect cases and developed an intimate understanding of the child welfare system in Arizona.
+For several months she handled a caseload of abuse and neglect cases and developed an intimate understanding of the child welfare system in Arizona.
 This work was exhausting, physically and emotionally, but Alison firmly believes it is what drove her to the study of the law.
 It was hard work but it was worth it.

 Southwest Human Development